oplS17projects/Rack-Man/README.md

 ### Evaluation of Results

-If we are able to complete the movement of the game, add ghosts, and get the points system working then this will be a sucessful game.
+If we can complete the movement of the game, add ghosts, and get the points system working then this will be a successful game.

 ## Architecture Diagram
 ![Diagram](/architecture.png?raw=true "Diagram")